productboardlabs/envdoctor/Readme.md

 ## Implementation of your own configuration

 Configuration is basically JSON object which defines the rules.
-Check the `envdoctor-config-essentials` implementation for example.
+Check the `@envdoctor/envdoctor-config-essentials` implementation for example.